WHO WE ARE

 Nancy was also a member of the Legal Committee of NDRN for approximately six years and was the chair of the Committee for her last two years.
 She has presented at NDRN conferences, at NARPA, and in front of various other groups.
 She is thrilled to be part of this new exciting venture!

-Megan Collins is a Staff Attorney with Disability Rights Connecticut.
+Megan Collins is on the legal team at Disability Rights Connecticut.
 Prior to joining DRCT, Megan was a Staff Attorney at Disability Rights Florida on the Advocacy, Education and Outreach team where her work focused largely on special education and post-secondary education.
 Since 2013, Megan has been involved in work with the Protection and Advocacy Systems, including work with DRCT's predecessor, Connecticut's Office of Protection and Advocacy for Persons with Disabilities.

 She enjoys getting to participate in outreach events and conduct presentations in the community and is excited to once again be working on behalf of people with disabilities in Connecticut!